 A fully charged lead-acid battery will have a voltage of 12.7 volts.
 Gradually over time the voltage decreases as the energy in the battery declines, either due to powering appliances or just due to the passage of time.

-Many problems arise from users who discharged their RV batteries too far.
+Many problems arise from users discharging RV batteries too far.
 You should never discharge your battery further than 50 percent, which will typically be reflected by a voltage of ~12.2 volts, as this will reduce battery performance more quickly.

-To ensure long battery life, charging your batteries should be done as often as necessary to keep the state of charge between 12.2 -12.7 volts.
-This can be done using a generator, solar panels, by the camper’s engine via the alternator (if you’re driving) or by connecting to shore power (either by using battery chargers or a converter).
-Charging your house batteries should be done in stages to help maintain lifespan:
+To increase your RV battery life expectancy you should charge your batteries as often as necessary to keep the state of charge between 12.2 -12.7 volts.
+This can be done using a generator, solar panels, by the camper’s engine via the alternator (if you’re driving), or by connecting to shore power (either using battery chargers or a converter).
+Charging should be done in stages to help maintain your deep cycle battery lifespan:

 Testing and Inspecting RV Batteries

-Regardless of which type of RV batteries you use, you should inspect your battery once a month.
+Regardless of which type of batteries you use, you should inspect your battery once a month.